 NEW ORLEANS (AP) — French President Emmanuel Macron arrived Friday in Louisiana, the American state most closely aligned historically with his country, to celebrate their longstanding cultural ties and also discuss energy policy and climate change.

-Macron met with political leaders and strolled with first lady Brigitte Macron through New Orleans’ historic French Quarter, the heart of the city, stopping to talk and shake hands with bystanders.
+Macron met with political leaders and strolled through New Orleans’ historic French Quarter, the heart of the city, stopping to talk and shake hands with bystanders.
 He paused next to a street brass band and nodded and clapped as they played “When the Saints Go Marching In.”

-The Advocate reported that the visit is the first by a French president since Valery Giscard d’Estaing traveled to Lafayette and New Orleans in 1976.
+The visit is the first by a French president since Valery Giscard d’Estaing traveled to Lafayette and New Orleans in 1976.
 The only other French president to visit Louisiana was Charles de Gaulle in 1960.